 AAPES’ youngest sponsored athlete, Clyde has travelled Australia and the world in pursuit of the biggest jumps.

-Rarely seen without a smile on his face, and known for his signature dash vaults and smooth lines, Clyde teaches freerunning and parkour classes at both Tempe and Chullora!
+Rarely seen without a smile on his face, and known for his signature dash vaults and smooth lines, Clyde teaches freerunning and parkour classes at both Botany and Chullora!

 SAM "PLUTO" SANGHA

 Sam became AAPES’ youngest ever instructor at just 13 years old.